hyojunada/data_incubator_challenge_linkedin/README.md

 # Data Incubator Project Challenge
-# Using company's review and activities on LinkedIn/Glassdoor to predict their performance
+# Can opinions of the current and potential employees predict performance and growth of a company?

 ## Project Summary
-I propose to build a predictive model relating how people in job seeking position view it as their potential employer to the value of the company in the market.
-Job seekers and employees are the people who are highly interested in the company, therefore there opinions about the company can be a sensitive predictor of how well the company will do in the future.
-The goal is to see whether user activities on LinkedIn and Glassdoor can predict the stock prices of the company.
-I will use NLP to quantify reviews and assortment of factors from LinkedIn and Glassdoor.
-The stock prices will be used as indicators of the company's performance.
+I propose to build a predictive model relating opinions by the employees and job seekers of a company to the potential growth of the company.
+Job seekers and employees are the people who are highly interested in the company, therefore their opinions about the company can be a sensitive predictor of how well the company will do in the future.
+The goal is to see whether user activities on LinkedIn and Glassdoor can predict the potential growth and performance of the company.
+Here, I use reviews and follower data on Glassdoor and LinkedIn as the indicators of opnions and the stock prices and job postings as indicators of the company's performace and growth.

 ## Project motivation